ChristopherKing42/Pennsylvania-Weather-Closings/README.md

 {'Dixon Univ Center-Harrisburg': {'status': 'Saturday: Closed', 'emailListKey': 'lan_closingsibstandard119', 'updateTimestamp': '2015-01-23T15:16:00.000-06:00', 'address': 'Harrisburg / Dauphin / PA'}, 'Dillsburg Area Public Library': {'status': 'Saturday: Closed', 'emailListKey': 'lan_ ...
 ```

 Note that this function will place a cache of the file in `closings.html`.
-If you do want a cache, do.
+If you do want a cache, do

 ```
 >>> closings(cache=None)